Getting Started with Chalk

 docker build -t chalk-demo:latest .

 Now, let's finally run the container.
-If you're running everything locally, Docker does require that we add a flag to explicitly allow us to connect back to localhost for this demo.
+If you're running everything locally, Docker does require that we add a flag explicitly allowing us to connect back to localhost for this demo.

-Feel free to run it again to add some arguments to see that they get
+Feel free to run it again to add some arguments and see that they get

 passed all the way through to the hi.sh